metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1_manifest.md

 Optional:

 - `spec` (Attributes) Defines the desired characteristics of a PersistentVolumeClaim that will be created for the volume with the mount name specified in the 'name' field.
 When a Pod is created for this ClusterComponent, a new PVC will be created based on the specification defined in the 'spec' field.
-The PVC will be associated with the volume mount specified by the 'name' field. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volume_claim_templates--spec))
+The PVC will be associated with the volume mount specified by the 'name' field. (see [below for nested schema](#nestedatt--spec--shardings--template--volume_claim_templates--spec))

-<a id="nestedatt--spec--sharding_specs--template--volume_claim_templates--spec"></a>
+<a id="nestedatt--spec--shardings--template--volume_claim_templates--spec"></a>
-### Nested Schema for `spec.sharding_specs.template.volume_claim_templates.spec`
+### Nested Schema for `spec.shardings.template.volume_claim_templates.spec`

 Optional:

 - `access_modes` (Map of String) Contains the desired access modes the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1.
 - `resources` (Attributes) Represents the minimum resources the volume should have.
 If the RecoverVolumeExpansionFailure feature is enabled, users are allowed to specify resource requirements that are lower than the previous value but must still be higher than the capacity recorded in the status field of the claim.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volume_claim_templates--spec--resources))
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources. (see [below for nested schema](#nestedatt--spec--shardings--template--volume_claim_templates--spec--resources))
 - `storage_class_name` (String) The name of the StorageClass required by the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1.
 - `volume_mode` (String) Defines what type of volume is required by the claim, either Block or Filesystem.

-<a id="nestedatt--spec--sharding_specs--template--volume_claim_templates--spec--resources"></a>
+<a id="nestedatt--spec--shardings--template--volume_claim_templates--spec--resources"></a>
-### Nested Schema for `spec.sharding_specs.template.volume_claim_templates.spec.resources`
+### Nested Schema for `spec.shardings.template.volume_claim_templates.spec.resources`

 Optional: